tnramalho/rockets/packages/nestjs-auth-router/README.md

 The routing system works as follows:

-1. **Request Processing**: When a request hits an endpoint protected by `AuthGuardRouterGuard`, the guard extracts the `provider` query parameter.
+1. **Request Processing**: When a request hits an endpoint protected by `AuthRouterGuard`, the guard extracts the `provider` query parameter.

 2. **Callback Detection**: If a `code` parameter is present, the guard handles callback scenarios: